CyberMiles/tim-research/tools_for_dapp_developers/tools_for_dapp_developers.md

 ### Truffle (Ethereum based)
 Perhaps the most popular development environment for blockchains using the Ethereum Virtual Machine (EVM) is [Truffle](https://truffleframework.com/truffle).

+### EOS SDK (EOS based)
+EOS smart contracts are written in C++, using tools from the [EOS Software Development Kit (SDK)](https://developers.eos.io/).
+EOS smart contracts are compiled into [WebAssembly](https://webassembly.org/) which allows them to be deployed on the web.
+For example, EOS smart contracts can be deployed and accessed using Chrome, Firefox, Internet Explorer, Safari and so forth.
+Remembering that in EOS, all smart contracts must be written using C++.

+### Lity (CyberMiles based)

 # Bringing it all together
 We mentioned at the start of this document that Docker is able to encapsulate an entire software environment.
 The good news about this and other container tools is that you can select a variety of individual tools to suite your individual needs and then isolate them all into a container.
 This will allow you to have your own personalized blockchain DApp development and testing environment.